LiandarJoshua/BroCode-Client/README.md

 ### 6. Room Key System
 Each user can create or join private collaboration rooms using a unique room key.
 This ensures secure and private coding sessions.

+### 7. Voice Chat Feature
+Utilizes websocket to create a roomcall to allow users working as a team to communicate with each other vocally.

 ### 7. Flask API & Client-Server Architecture
 BroCode uses a **Flask API** to handle all backend logic, running on a scalable client-server architecture.
 The platform uses WebSockets for real-time communication and interaction between clients.